 • job experience in editing, proofreading, or writing.

-The open-response items are scored holistically according to standardized procedures, using the scoring scales that have been approved by the Department.
+The open-response items are scored holistically according to standardized procedures, using the scoring scales approved by the Department.
 Scorers are trained in the scoring process.
 At least two scorers independently score each candidate's responses.
 If there is a discrepancy in the scores assigned to a candidate's response, the response is scored by another scorer to resolve the discrepancy.
 Scorers are monitored during the scoring process to ensure consistency in scoring.
 Score scales and sample responses for the different types of open-response items on each test can be found in the Test Information Guide for each test.

 Once scoring is complete, the combined multiple-choice and open-response scores for a candidate's test are compared with the approved qualifying (passing) score for the field.
 Score reports are generated for candidates and released within five weeks of the test administration date.